Chinese mythology: Literary genres

 Certain genres of literature are notable for dealing with themes from mythology or tales of the supernatural; for example, the Zhiguai (誌怪) literary genre that deals with strange (mostly supernatural) events and stories.

 India

 The literature of India contains material about Chinese mythology, due to the influence of textual sources imported into China, and translated into Chinese and the ideas widely adopted by Chinese people.
 This was primarily in regard to Buddhist texts, containing Buddhist mythology from the area in and around the area now known as India.
 Some Hindu material may have been more directly imported.

 Comparative mythology

 Many insights have developed through the examination of Chinese mythology as part of the field of comparative mythology, which is the comparison of myths from different cultures in order to identify shared themes, motifs, or other features.
 Early exponents of comparative mythology which are informative to the study of Chinese mythology include Georges Dumézil and James Frazer.

+Ancient Chinese myths from various family and people groups survived for hundreds of years after they were first told and were integrated into Chinese Manichaeism.